The Gauss-Bonnet-Chern mass of higher codimension graphical manifolds: Introduction

 where the $\sigma_{ij}$'s are the coefficients of $\sigma$ with respect to $x$, $\sigma_{ij,k} = \partial \sigma_{ij} / \partial x_k$, $\sigma_{ij,kl} = \partial^2 \sigma_{ij} / \partial x_k \partial x_l$, and $| \ |$ is the standard Euclidean norm.
 The ADM mass of $(M,g)$, introduced by Arnowitt, Deser and Misner in \cite{ADM} (see also \cite{GJ}) is defined by

-where $\omega_{n-1}$ is the volume of the unit sphere of dimension $(n-1)$, $S_r$ is the Euclidean coordinate sphere of radius $r$, $dS_r$ is the volume form of $S_r$ induced by the Euclidean metric, and $\nu = r^{-1}x$ is the outward unit normal to $S_r$.
+where $\omega_{n-1}$ is the volume of the unit sphere of dimension $(n-1)$, $S_r$ is the Euclidean coordinate sphere of radius $r$, $dS_r$ is the volume form of $S_r$ induced by the Euclidean metric, and $\nu = r^{-1}x$ is the outward unit normal to $S_r$ (with respect to the Euclidean metric).

 It is known that if ${\tau > (n-2)/2}$ and the scalar curvature of $(M,g)$ is integrable, then the limit (\ref{ADM_mass}) exists, is finite, and is a geometric invariant, that is, two coordinate systems satisfying (\ref{decay1}) and (\ref{decay2}) yield the same value for it \cite{B,C}.